How does a Kenyan in America behave?

-The other day I realized that when it comes to adjusting to American life/culture, I often take the “kicking and screaming” lane – ungracious, overly critical, super sensitive, remarkably adolescent in thought, attitude and action.
+The other day I realized that when it comes to adjusting to the American culture, I take the “kicking and screaming” lane: I am ungracious, critical, super sensitive and remarkably adolescent in thought and action.

-Anyway, the more I thought about my unpleasant attitudes, the more I realized that some of us tend do life/pursue dreams the same way.
+The more I thought about my unpleasant attitudes, the more I realized that some of us tend to pursue our marriage goals the same way.

-A few steps into the journey, we begin to encounter the pain of dreaming.
+But a few steps into the journey, we encounter the pain of dreaming.

-Some of us immediately engage fight mode – we fight the process, dwell on the pains and angst of it, point fingers and stick out tongues – we become everything but gracious, grown-up, focused, learning.
+And that’s when many engage fight mode – we fight the process, dwell on the pains and angst of it, point fingers; we become everything but gracious, grown-up, focused, learning.

 We struggle to accept that the main part of “success” is what we become in the journey, not what we achieve in the end.

-I know that in the throes of change and culture shock, it often feels easier to compare, criticize, day dream.
+When you are on the throes of change and culture shock, it might feel easier to compare, criticize, day dream.

-All of us have a Jonah inside of us – brooding, unrelenting, furious that our “dreams” didn’t pan out the way we wanted.
+Whether you are a Kenyan in America or not, I think most of us have a Jonah inside us – brooding, unrelenting, furious that our “dreams” didn’t pan out the way we expected.

 Do YOU struggle with change?

-You know you are a Kenyan in Maryland when..
+You know you are a Kenyan in America when..

-1. You expect the store (supermarket) attendant to walk the entire floor, looking for a product you couldn’t find.
+1. You expect the store (supermarket) attendant to walk the entire floor, looking for the product you couldn’t find.

 2. You race across pedestrian crossings.

-4. You expect the two guys loudly airing their views to settle the argument with fists
+4. You expect the two guys loudly airing their views to settle the argument with bare fists.

-5. You think you can jump red lights because the roads are empty (who waits at red lights in the middle of the night!?)
+5. You think you can jump the red light because the roads are empty (who waits at a red light in the middle of the night!?)

-6. You are shell-shocked when a perfect stranger shares the story of their life within two minutes of meeting each other.
+6. You are shell-shocked when a perfect stranger shares the story of their life within two minutes of meeting.

 7. Neat lawns make you think about business opportunities – weddings, functions e.t.c

-8. You walk into Home Depo looking for bugler proof doors and windows
+8. You walk into Home Depo looking for burgler-proof doors and windows.

-9. You keep breaking down the cost of life and items to Kenya shillings.
+9. You keep breaking down the cost of life and items in Kenya shillings.